rayepenber095/rayepenber095/README.md

 - Digital freedom & philosophy

 Sometimes it’s technical, sometimes it’s reflective — but always real.

-> I’m not here to lecture or impress — just to document, share, and help others navigate the noisy mess that is the modern digital age.

 If you care about **truth**, **freedom**, and the **hidden layers of the internet**,
 you’ll probably feel right at home here.